-Due to Microsoft's upcoming API limit changes, we have been working with them to best address these changes.
+Due to Microsoft's API limit changes, we have been working with them to best address these changes.
 The following information clarifies what we currently know.

 To help ensure service levels, availability and quality, Microsoft implemented entitlement limits to the number of requests users can make each day across model-driven apps in Dynamics 365 (such as Dynamics 365 Sales and Dynamics 365 Customer Service), Power Apps, and Power Automate.

 Only CRM online environments are affected by this change.

 These entitlement limits will not apply to existing customers with Microsoft Dynamic 365, Customer Engagement apps, Power Apps, or Microsoft Flow until October 1, 2020, or until their existing Microsoft agreement ends—whichever is later.

 These entitlement limits apply to new customers of these Microsoft services starting October 1, 2019.